znuny/Znuny4OTRS-MarkTicketSeenUnseen/README.md

 **Prerequisites**

-- Znuny 6.2
+- Znuny 6.3

 **Installation**

-Download the [package](https://addons.znuny.com/api/addon_repos/public/2100/latest) and install it via admin interface -> package manager.
+Install it via the package manager from the Znuny Open Source Add-ons or download the [package](https://addons.znuny.com/api/addon_repos/public/2333/latest) and upload/install it via admin interface -> package manager.

 **Configuration**